Kellett School: Campuses and facilities

 The Pok Fu Lam premises includes a large multi-use auditorium, a gymnasium, library, a fully equipped science lab, dance and drama studio, ICT suite, language lab, SEN learning support base, music rooms, art studio and a children's bookshop.
 The "covered area" provides a large indoor space for the Reception and Year 1 children.
 Outside there is an Astroturf playground, adventure playground and garden and vegetable patch.

 The Kowloon Bay campus welcomed its first cohort of Prep and Senior students in September 2013.
 The campus design was done by the P&T Group and won awards in 2016 including the International Property Awards title 'Best Public Service Architecture (Asia Pacific)' and the Asia Pacific Property Awards title as 'Best Public Service Architecture'.
-The facilities included in the 45,000sqm footprint include a fully operational theatre, a CrossFit gym, swimming pool and Sky Pitch.
-The Kowloon Bay campus has a swimming pool with six lanes that is located inside.
-It also has an auditorium and facilities for art and drama classes.
+The facilities included in the 45,000sqm footprint include a fully operational theatre, a CrossFit gym, a six lane indoor swimming pool and Sky Pitch as well as an auditorium.
 Gardens were installed in the outside of the campus.

 School structure

-The School is divided into two campuses and three schools.
+The School is divided into three campuses and three schools.
 The Pok Fu Lam Campus hosts one of the prep schools and the Kowloon Bay Campus hosts the second prep school and the senior school in one building.
+An additional campus exclusively for Sixth Form students opened in August 2026.
 These form the basis of the pastoral structure of the school.